 Many sleep-deprived nights later, I finally made the decision that I had to tell my boss about my slip-up.
 And guess what?
 My boss was insanely kind and understanding about the whole thing.

-Here I was consuming excessive amounts of caffeine to make up for a lack of sleep over not owning up to a mistake that my boss didn’t even flinch at.
-While I know not every situation will end up with this happy ending, I can attest to the relief that comes with being honest and owning your mistakes.
+Here I was consuming excessive amounts of caffeine to make up for a lack of sleep over not owning up to a mistake my boss didn’t even flinch at.
+While I know not every situation will end with this happy ending, I can attest to the relief of being honest and owning your mistakes.

 3. Don’t shrug off your feelings